The Guardian (1990 film): Critical response

+Modern appraisal

 Director William Friedkin himself acknowledged the critical response.
-In a 1990 interview with The New York Times, he noted: "I think the story has potential, but it got lost in translation.
-The idea of a mother protecting her child against a demonic force, that's something that could have been much more poignant."
 To the question "Which films were the farthest?" on his career, William Friedkin cited The Guardian and simply said about it: "The Guardian I don’t think works."

 Actress Jenny Seagrove said of the film in retrospect, "I don't want to put off anyone from watching it because it is good fun," but noted that, during the first screening, "there was a feeling in the room that it wasn't the sort of picture everyone had hoped it was going to be."
 She also said: "It has become a cult film, but the screenplay was appalling.
 It was being written on the hoof."